temporalio/documentation/docs-src/cloud/tcld/generate-certificates/end-entity-certificate.md

 #### --ca-key-file

-Specify the path of the private key for the certificate authority.
+Specify the path of the private key in a `.key` file for the certificate authority.

 Alias: `--ca-key`